 ⇒ Finding workplace solutions right where you are

-So … following in JMatt’s footsteps … if you are miserable in YOUR job, you might want to try writing yourself a letter.
+So … following in JMatt’s footsteps … if you’re miserable in YOUR job, you might start by simply writing yourself a letter.
 Don’t stop to think or edit.
 Just keep writing.
 Let it all pour out.
 And don’t force yourself to get it all figured out in one day.
 For the majority of us, it takes time.

 Keep writing yourself letters for the next few weeks.
 Or as long as needed.
 And see what pops out.
 By the time you’re done, you may see your best next move more clearly.
+And you may finally feel ready to try.
 I hope so.

 Good luck!